dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Routing.md

 ### Step 2 – Public Address Test
 <img width="1180" height="218" alt="unnamed (3)" src="https://github.com/user-attachments/assets/ac745249-8963-4bd7-97fb-112b397d7d2c" />

-### Write about this on your digital portfolio, but be sure your response answers the following:
-1. Do you and your partner share the same public IP?
-2. Why might multiple devices appear to share one public IP?
-3. If pinging a partner’s public IP fails, what might be blocking it?
-4. Does the failure mean the address does not exist?
-Or does it suggest filtering?
+### Reflection
+Devices on the same network often share one public IP address because NAT allows multiple internal devices to access the internet using a single external address.
+If pinging a public IP fails, it is usually because a firewall or router is blocking ICMP traffic, not because the address does not exist.
+Network security settings commonly prevent direct responses.

 ## Part 1 - Build the network
 ### Steps 1 & 2